 The best and easiest way to get to the Morocco Sahara Desert is to go on a guided tour from Marrakech, Fez with round-trip transportation included.
 In addition to that, Merzouga and Zagora are the gateway towns to the desert dunes.

-To ensure your 8-day Morocco tour, a small deposit is required and can be done easily and securely over PayPal.
+To get your booking confirmed for the 8-Day Morocco Private Tour, a deposit is required and can be done easily and securely over PayPal.
 Regardless of the balance, it is in cash to your driver once you meet each other at the airport or accommodation.
-Besides, the currency EURO, USD and MAD are both acceptable.
+Besides, the currency EURO, USD, CAD, GBP and MAD are both acceptable.

 Please be notified that we don’t accept payments with credit cards due to many fees and hold security risks.
-Although, we ask for the balance in cash because PayPal also has too many transaction fees and operational delays as it’s an international institution.
-In addition to that, we can accept it in some cases via PayPal, but a 5% fee will be added to cover up the extra transaction charges.
-If you’re thinking of this method, it is better to arrange the payment before the tour.
+Although we ask for the balance in cash because PayPal also has too many transaction fees and operational delays as it’s an international institution.
+In addition to that, we can accept it in some cases via PayPal, but a 5% fee will be added to cover the extra transaction charges.
+If you’re thinking of this method, it is better to arrange the payment before your trip to Morocco.

-More than a month before the start date of the tour, deposit is non-refundable, but no worries since we’re gonna hold any deposit towards a trip with Morocco Tabiarte Tours at any later date you select.
+More than a month before the start date of the tour, deposit is non-refundable, but no worries since we’re going to hold any deposit towards a trip with Morocco Tabiarte Tours at any later date you select.